IT Alignment

 Business strategy formulation shall balance internal and external considerations:

-• Internal strengths and weaknesses: What the enterprise can do in view of its resources, capabilities, and assets, including skilled human resources, business architecture/processes.
+• Internal strengths and weaknesses: What the enterprise can do in view of its resources, capabilities, and assets, including skilled human resources, and business architecture.

 • External opportunities and threats: What the enterprise might do in view of the macro-environment (PESTEL) and the competitive forces, including customers, competitor products, and suppliers.